dladd/pyFormex/user/pyformex-user-meeting-1.rst

 Participants
 ------------
-The pyFormex developers, users and sympatisants were present.
+The following pyFormex developers, users and enthusiants were present.

 - Benedict Verhegghe, project manager and chairman of the meeting,
 - Matthieu De Beule,